 There are many things you can do to prevent cholera, such as getting vaccinated.

-If you are unsure if the cholera vaccine is right for you, book a free telephone consultation and speak to one of our prescribing nurses, who can give you a personal recommendation based on your current health and travel plans.
+If you are unsure if the cholera vaccine is right for you, book a free telephone consultation to speak to one of our prescribing nurses who can advise you.

 For effective cholera prevention, it is recommended that you: